mrrooijen/mongoid-paperclip/README.md

 As the title suggests: `Mongoid::Paperclip` makes it easy to hook up [Paperclip](https://github.com/thoughtbot/paperclip) with [Mongoid](http://mongoid.org/).

-This is actually easier and faster to set up than when using Paperclip the ActiveRecord ORM.
+This is actually easier and faster to set up than when using Paperclip and the ActiveRecord ORM.
 This example assumes you are using **Ruby on Rails 3** and **Bundler**.
 However it doesn't require either.